AstarNetwork/growth-program/Technical Ambassador Program.md

 **Earn**
 1. As you progress, you will be rewarded with SDN & ASTR tokens for you contribution.
-2. The amount that you get depends on the quality & reach of your content and product.
+2. The amount that you get depends on the quality of your contribution.
 You can expect to earn between $100-500/month after the trial period.
 3. As your reputation gets better, you may get incubated by Shiden DAO to build unique products on Shiden and earn a grant from Shiden DAO's treasury.

 ---